-About Rheumatic heart disease
+Strep A & Rheumatic heart disease

-The path to RHD begins with a sore throat or skin infection.
-If not treated with antibiotics, some young people will go on to develop acute rheumatic fever (ARF) some weeks later.
-ARF causes sore joints, high fevers, and inflammation of the heart.
+The path to RHD begins with a sore throat or skin infection caused by Strep A. If not treated with antibiotics, some young people will go on to develop acute rheumatic fever (ARF) some weeks later.

+Acute rheumatic fever (ARF) causes sore joints, high fevers, and inflammation of the heart.
 While the other symptoms of acute rheumatic fever pass after time, the heart damage remains.
-It’s this permanent heart damage that is known as rheumatic heart disease.

-It’s important to note that there is no cure for rheumatic heart disease, although the path towards the disease can be interrupted at different times.
 Ideally, we would reduce the amount of Strep A that people are exposed to – by reducing household crowding and making living environments healthier and cleaner.
 This is called concentrating on the social determinants of health (sometimes called primordial prevention).

 In the early stages, Strep A infections can be diagnosed and treated, preventing the development of acute rheumatic fever and RHD.
 This is called primary prevention.